Data breach notification. Product recall. Legal notice. Sometimes you have to email everyone, including people who unsubscribed years ago.

 What was accessed: Names, email addresses, phone numbers.

-NO financial information or account numbers were accessed.
+No financial information or account numbers were accessed.

 What we're doing: We've secured the vulnerability, contacted